Paul Hetherington

 Paul Hetherington (born 6 March 1958) is an Australian poet and Emeritus Professor at the University of Canberra, Australia.
-He is the winner of the ACT Literary Awards: inaugural Marion Halligan Award (2024) for his book of poetry, Sleeplessness.
-Prior to becoming an academic, he worked as Director of Publications and Events at the National Library of Australia in the Australian Public Service.
+He worked as Director of Publications and Events at the National Library of Australia in the Australian Public Service.

 Biography

-Paul Hetherington's parents are Robert Hetherington (1923–2015) and Penelope Hetherington (née Loveday) (1928–).

 Hetherington completed a doctoral thesis at the University of Western Australia in 1989.
 Hetherington worked as a sessional tutor while undertaking postgraduate studies and then accepted the job of Publications and Events Coordinator at Fremantle Arts Centre in 1989.
-In 1990 he joined the Public Service and edited the National Library News (1990 to 2009).
-In 1994 he became director of the Library's Publications Branch and from 1999 to 2009 directed the Publications and Events Branch, where his responsibilities included book publishing, website development and a program of conferences.
+In 1990 he joined the Public Service.
+In 1994 he became director of the National Library's Publications Branch.
 While in this position he published his own poetry under the National Library of Australia imprint.